-to verify that each credit is certain, liquid and collectable, i.e. there are not disputes or complaints and that there are no further requests for clarification or information with regards to said credit and should there be any, that said requests are be promptly satisfied;
+- to verify that each credit is certain, liquid and collectable, i.e. there are not disputes or complaints and that there is no further request for clarification or information with regards to said credit and should there be any, that said requests are be promptly satisfied; - to verify that the debtor has received and recorded in its system the relative deed of assignment, i.e. is aware that the credit has been assigned to Banca Sistema;

-- to verify that the debtor has received and recorded in its system the relative deed of assignment, i.e. is aware that the credit has been assigned to Banca Sistema; - to verify that the debtor, where provided for by the assignment agreement and by the purchase offer, has formalised its acceptance of the assignment of the relative credit or has not rejected it within the terms of the law; - to verify that the debtor received all the documentation required to proceed with the payment (copy of invoice, orders, bills, transportation documents, etc.) and that had it recorded the corresponding debt in its system (existence of the credit); - to verify c/o the local and/or regional institutions: the existence of specific allocations, available cash; - to verify the payment status of the credits via meetings c/o the Public Administrations and/or debtor agencies, telephone contacts, emails, etc. in order to facilitate the ascertainment and the removal of any obstacles that could delay and/or impede payment.
+- to verify that the debtor, where provided for by the assignment agreement and by the purchase offer, has formalised its acceptance of the assignment of the relative credit or has not rejected it within the terms of the law; - toverifythatthedebtorreceivedallthedocumentation required to proceed with the payment (copy of invoice, orders, bills, transportation documents, etc.) and that had it recorded the corresponding debt in its system (existence of the credit); - to verify c/o the local and/or regional institutions: the existence of specific allocations, available cash; - to verify the payment status of the credits via meetings c/o the Public Administrations and/or debtor agencies, telephone contacts, emails, etc. in order to facilitate the ascertainment and the removal of any obstacles that could delay and/or impede payment.

-With reference to new business: regarding the Loans to SME product, credit risk is associated with the inability of the two counterparties involved in the loan to honour their financial commitments i.e.:
+With reference to new business: as regards the Loans to SME product, credit risk is associated with the inability of the two counterparties involved in the loan to honour their financial commitments i.e.: